sassoftware/covid-19-sas/README.md

 An open collaboration between the Cleveland Clinic and SAS Institute.

-# What This Code Does
+# What this Code Does
 This code takes a set of input parameters and uses them in infectious disease models (SIR & SEIR).
 Model output is used to calculate useful metrics for each day of an epidemic, such as the number of hospitalizations.

 # Getting Started